-Firoozeh Alavian and Sorayya Ghasemi* Pages 1 - 16 ( 16 )
+Firoozeh Alavian and Sorayya Ghasemi* Pages 230 - 245 ( 16 )

-Method: The appropriate keywords such as nanoparticle, glioblastoma, gene therapy, apoptosis, and the related words were used to search from PubMed, ISI Web of Science, and Scopus for relevant publications up to September 4, 2020, with no language restrictions.
+Methods: The appropriate keywords such as nanoparticle, glioblastoma, gene therapy, apoptosis, and related words were used to search from PubMed, ISI Web of Science, and Scopus for relevant publications up to September 4, 2020, with no language restrictions.
 The present systematic review was performed based on PRISMA protocol and reviewed the articles evaluating the effects of nanoparticles, carriers of various gene therapies essentials, on GBM cells apoptosis in vitro and in vivo.
 The selected articles were considered using specific scores on the quality of the articles.
-Data extraction and quality valuation were performed by two reviewers.
+Data extraction and quality evaluation were performed by two reviewers.

-Result: Of 101 articles retrieved, forty-two met the inclusion criteria and were, therefore, subjected to the final deduction.
+Results: Of 101 articles retrieved, forty-two met the inclusion criteria and were, therefore, subjected to the final deduction.
 The most widely used NP in GBM gene therapy studies is polyamidoamine (PAMAM).
 The most common gene therapy approach for apoptosis in GBM is using siRNAs.

-Conclusion: In conclusion, these studies validated that NPs could be a practical choices to enhance the efficiency and specific delivery in gene therapies for GBM cell apoptosis.
+Conclusion: In conclusion, these studies validated that NPs could be a practical choice to enhance the efficiency and specific delivery in gene therapies for GBM cell apoptosis.
 However, the choice of NP type and gene therapy mechanism affect the GBM cell apoptotic efficiency.

 Department of Biology, School of Basic Sciences, Farhangian University, Tehran, Cellular and Molecular Research Center, Basic Health Sciences Institute, Shahrekord University of Medical Sciences, Shahrekord